Guide To Working From Home Healthfully

 2. Schedule and plan

 Just because you’re working from home, doesn’t mean everything has been thrown out the window including your routine and your schedule.
 If you had a specific schedule and routine prior to working from home, adapt it as closely as you would before this transition.
-It’ll help you stick to key areas of your routine that are supporting your health and it can shine a light on opportunities where you can deepen your self-care and health practice.
+It’ll help you stick to key areas of your routine that are supporting your health and it can shine a light on opportunities where you can deepen your self-care and he

 For example, if you always had a 20-minute commute in the morning, now walk outside or do an at-home workout to move your body instead.
 Have meetings with the team at 10 am every morning?
 Make sure that’s on your calendar still and everything you’ve done that morning prior is similar or even better, you may have more time to engage in a morning routine.